somtoesomeju/stocks-analysis/README.md

 ## Results
-Based on my results, I was able to get a table that shows the average return of  stock for 2 years (2017) and (2018).
-The table is supposed to match with the tables from the module.
-However, mine was quite different.
-All of my stock were in the red (negative values).
-My values were also slightly different from that in the module.
-I made some errors and unfortunately I was  unable to figure out what I did wrong.
-Following the questions, I was able to loop through the tickers to get the average return
-example: For i = 0 To 11

-        Worksheets("All Stocks Analysis").Activate
-	Cells(4 + i, 1).Value = tickers(i)
-	Cells(4 + i, 2).Value = tickerVolumes(i)
-	Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

-This in addition with other coding scripts produced a table with 3 headers similar to the module.
-In the end I was able to get the code performance for the stocks in [2017](https://github.com/somtoesomeju/stocks-analysis/blob/main/VBA_challenge_2017.png) and
-[2018](https://github.com/somtoesomeju/stocks-analysis/blob/main/VBA_challenge_2018.png).
-To summarize, I was unsuccessful in replicating the code as it was from the module, although I was able to produce a table with the values.
-Refactoring code is a great way to get a more detailed analysis of what is being looked for in the excel sheet.
-It also significantly reduces the time it would take to go through the cells and calculate these values manually.
-However, if not done correctly it can lead to many errors.
-This was my experience in this assignment.

-In regards to this assignment, the main advantage of refactoring the code is that it shows there are multiple ways to reach the end result.
-From the module, a different set of code was produced to give the refactored table.
-Using the vba template, we were tasked in refactoring it differently.
-This produced similar results.
-The disadvantage though, like in my case is that if not done properly it can further complicate the data.
+Based on my results, I was able to replicate the same table with the refractored data.
+Making a few tweaks to the all stocks analysis sheet, it changed the outcome of my data.
+Initially, I had an error due to the fact that I did not properly loop through the output arrays.
+I created the arrays and did not add the iterator (i) when I was attempting to loop through the data.
+Upon correcting my error, the table was successfully created.
+The values in my screenshots were a little different from the module, although the format was the same at the end.
+I was able to get the runtime data for 2017(image) and 2018(image).

+From the analysis, it is clear that there are multiple ways to get to the same end result.
+This shows the beauty of using VBA to refactor code.
+The main disadvantage though is that VBA usually involves long code, so making a slight mistake in refractoring can give you an error (or false data).
+In relation to the original script in module 2, refractoring the data meant the data meant that the runtime was a bit faster compared to the original data.
+In conclusion, using VBA we can increase/decrease the runtime of data.